-Without treatment, athlete’s foot can spread to other parts of the body and can lead to more serious skin infection.
+Without treatment, athlete’s foot can spread to other parts of the body and can lead to a secondary skin infection.
 It can also spread to other people.

 Athlete’s foot, also known as tinea pedis, is caused by a fungus.
 Warm, damp conditions – like those inside tight-fitting, closed-in shoes – help the fungus to grow.

-Athlete’s foot can also be spread by having contact with damp surfaces that have been used by an infected person like showers, bathroom and changing room floors, and around swimming pools.
+Athlete’s foot can also be spread by contact with damp surfaces that have been used by an infected person, e.g., showers, bathroom and changing room floors, and around swimming pools.